Cray-HPE/docs-csm/operations/node_management/Rebuild_NCNs/Re-add_Storage_Node_to_Ceph.md

    done

    # run preload images on host
-   if [[ ! $(/srv/cray/scripts/common/pre-load-images.sh) ]]; then
+   echo "Running pre-load-images on $host" if [[ ! $(/srv/cray/scripts/common/pre-load-images.sh) ]]; then
-     echo "Unable to run pre-load-images.sh on $host." fi
+     echo "ERROR  Unable to run pre-load-images.sh on $host." fi

    sleep 30